LSawalli/InsideAirbnb_Seattle/README.md

 ## File Descriptions <a name="files"></a>

+calendar.csv file = listing id and the price and availability for that day listings.csv file = full descriptions and average review score

 There is 1 notebook available here to showcase work related to the above questions.
 Markdown cells were used to explain the different steps.
 There is an additional "ipynb" file that runs the code.